 Chronic kidney disease apps - help me choose

 There are a variety of apps aimed at supporting people with kidney disease (chronic kidney disease, hemodialysis, peritoneal dialysis or kidney transplant recipient).
 These apps differ in their features and functionality.
-A study evaluating consumer-facing apps to support self management in people with CKD found that only a few apps were highly rated by both patients and nephrologists.1 The authors evaluated various measures, including safety (from the nephrologist perspective) and usability (from the patient perspective), such as:
+A study evaluating consumer-facing apps to support self management in people with chronic kidney disease (CKD) found that only a few apps were highly rated by both patients and nephrologists.1 The authors evaluated various measures, including safety (from the nephrologist perspective) and usability (from the patient perspective), such as:

 - provide educational information such as diet, fluid restriction, hypertension, etc